Die Harmonie der Welt: Strings

+On stage: flute, two piccoli, oboe, two clarinets, bassoon, horn, three trombones, drum kit, viola, cello, and double bass.

 Music

 Particular highlights of the work are the depiction of the witch trial with the dogged intensity of the choirs, the Electoral Diet in Regensburg and the final scene: the work ends in a large-scale passacaglia in radiant E major.
 The music seems baroque and modern at the same time.

 Recordings

 In 2002 WERGO released the world premiere recording as part of their Paul Hindemith Edition.
 This recording was made in the Jesus-Christus-Kirche in Berlin-Dahlem in February/March 2000, with Marek Janowski conducting the Berlin Radio Symphony Orchestra, and François Le Roux in the role of Johannes Kepler.